 Out with the old, in with the new.

-While we may be months away from “spring cleaning” season, many Canadians received some new gadgets over the holidays, and want to dispose with older and unwanted tech.
+Now that we’re officially into “spring cleaning” season, many Canadians want to dispose with older and unwanted tech.

 You know the ol’ adage: If you can’t reuse, recycle.

 It’s always better to hand-me-down tech to those who could use it, whether it’s to a family member, friend, or donated to a community centre, school, or church.
 (Plus, below we’ll look at smart ways to repurpose your aging gear.)
 But assuming it’s time to ditch it, you’ll want to properly recycle.

 Tossing it in the trash means it’s going to end up in a landfill as “electronic waste” (“e-waste”).
 Consumer electronics contain toxic substances that can poison our soil, water and ecosystems.

 Tossing your aging desktop in the blue box doesn’t help either, as it won’t be properly recycled.